How Canadians Govern Themselves

 d.
 The Constitution Act

-Question 12 of 76
+Question 11 of 70

 What is the difference between the role of the Sovereign and that of the Prime Minister?

 a.
-The Sovereign links Canada to 52 other nations and the Prime Minister is the guardian of Constitutional freedoms.
+The Sovereign links Canada to 52 other nations, and the Prime Minister is the guardian of constitutional freedoms.

 b.
-The Sovereign is the symbol of Canadian sovereignty and the Prime Minister is her aide.
+The Sovereign is the symbol of Canadian sovereignty, and the Prime Minister is her aide.

-Question 13 of 76
+Question 12 of 70

 What does the term "responsible government" mean?